 - 12 Oreo Sandwich Cookies broken into pieces

-- 2 tbsp Granulated Sugar or Brown Sugar
+- 2 tablespoon Granulated Sugar or Brown Sugar

 - 3-4 tbsp Water or Milk